iamjacek/iamjacek/README.md

 ### Hello there 👋 I am Jacek!

 👨🏻‍💻   I am self taught front-end dev.
-I use react, gatsby and node.js.
+I like to use react and node.js technologies.
 I am also interested in web design just to draw some wireframe and do simple UI.

-- 🔭   I’m currently working on e-commerce platform for learning purpose.
+- 🔭   I’m still trying to improve on react and node.js.

-- 🌱   I’m currently learning node.js and mongodb.
+- 🌱   I’m always looking to get to know new tech and frameworks.

 - 🌍   Check my **[portfolio website](https://www.jacekwitucki.com)** to find more about me.